California Custody and Co-Parenting Laws

 -

-The child’s wishes, when the child is of sufficient age and maturity (typically age 14+, though younger children may be heard)
+The child’s wishes when the child is of sufficient age and maturity (typically around 14+, though younger children may be heard)

 No single factor determines the outcome.
-Instead, judges weigh all relevant circumstances to create an arrangement that promotes the child’s long-term stability, emotional well-being, and strong, healthy relationships with both parents whenever safe and appropriate.
+Instead, judges weigh all relevant information to craft an arrangement that promotes the child’s stability, emotional well-being, and strong relationships with both parents whenever safe and appropriate.

-California divides custody into two parts: legal custody (decision-making authority) and physical custody (where the child lives).
-Physical custody may be joint, where the child spends significant time with both parents, or sole, where the child primarily lives with one parent and has scheduled time with the other.
+Physical custody refers to where the child lives and how much time the child spends with each parent.
+Physical custody may be joint, where the child spends significant time with both parents, or sole, where one parent’s home is the child’s primary residence.
 Parenting time—often called visitation in California—is structured to support the child’s routine, development, and relationship with both parents.

-Parenting time schedules vary widely based on the child’s age, parental involvement, distance between homes, school commitments, and each family’s circumstances.
+Parenting schedules vary widely based on the child’s age, parental involvement, distance between homes, school commitments, and each family’s unique circumstances.

 -